Khoy County

-The population history and structural changes of Khoy County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows four districts, 11 rural districts, and six cities.
+Khoy County (شهرستان خوی) is in West Azerbaijan province, Iran.
+Its capital is the city of Khoy.

 History

 Khoy was named in ancient times for the salt mines that made it an important spur of the Silk Route.
 3000 years ago, a city had existed on the area where Khoy is located nowadays, but its name became Khoy only from 14 centuries ago.
 In 714 BC, Sargon II passed the region of which Khoy is part of in a campaign against Urartu.

 In the Parthian period, Khoy was the gateway of the Parthian Empire in the Northwest.
-Around 37 BC, Marc Anthony had crossed the plain that is located between Khoy and Marand during one of the many and frequent Roman-Parthian Wars.
+Around 37 BC, Marc Anthony had crossed the plain that is located between Khoy and Marand during one of the many and frequent Roman–Parthian Wars.

 One of the important historic elements of the city's Khoy in the county is the St. Sourp Sarkis church, one of the many churches in the county.
 Armenian documents wrote that the date of the making has to be either 332 or 333 AD.
 In the city of Khoy and its surrounding villages, churches are seen and it is reported that Armenians have always been comprising a significant amount of the city's population, but the city was never an "Armenian city" (as in comprising a vast majority).